How Much Sugar Are We Really Eating?

 This amount is definitely alarming considering that this is about six times the amount that people ate in the 1700’s.
 And the amount they ate likely consisted of more healthful sources like fruit rather than the highly processed foods we eat today.

+It started back in the late 1960’s when the sugar industry paid off scientists to make sure that saturated fat was the enemy, not sugar.
+Food scientists started adding sugar to many processed foods to increase overall taste, color and flavor.
 What’s worse is that many food manufactures today are using fructose or high-fructose corn syrup.
 They choose these products because they are so cheap and are about 20% sweeter than regular sugar!

 Dr. Robert Lustig of the University of California says that the body can metabolize about 6 teaspoons of sugar per day.
 Americans these days are consuming nearly four times this amount!